DeKalb County DUI Drug Lawyer

 Another difference between alcohol-related DUIs and drug DUIs is determining what category of drug the individual is under the influence of.
 In these cases, there are central nervous system depressants, stimulants, prescription drugs, and illegal drugs such as marijuana, cocaine, and heroin.

-Prescription Drug Vs. Non-Prescription Drug DUI Charges
+Prescription Drug vs. Non-Prescription Drug DUI Charges

 A person can be charged with drug-related DUI even when it involves legal or prescribed drugs if it impairs that person.
 If it impairs them, they can get arrested for DUI even if they followed the doctor’s advice.
 It is critical to understand that it is always illegal to drive while impaired.
+Many prescription medications contain warning labels that caution that the drug may cause drowsiness that can impact driving ability.

 Involuntary Intoxication in Drug DUI Cases

 If a driver did not know the drug would impair them, the prosecution can assert that they were still guilty of voluntary intoxication.
 In a DUI case, the prosecutor does not have to prove that a person had knowledge that it would impair them or not.
-All they have to prove is a person’s actual and physical control of a moving vehicle under the influence of a drug to the extent they are a less capable driver.
+All they have to prove is a person’s actual and physical control of a moving vehicle under the influence of a drug to the extent they are a less safe driver.
 This is why defendants must reach out to a skilled DUI drug attorney in DeKalb County.

 Drug DUI cases are very technical, which is why defendants should seek the services of an accomplished criminal attorney.
 In a drug-related DUI case, there are many pieces at play.
 If you are facing charges, contact a DeKalb County drug DUI lawyer who could fight for you and help you understand your legal options.